darkpalacestudio/darkpalacestudio.github.io/faq.markdown

 Yes.
 All Darkpalace Studio plugins are highly customizable.
 Please take a look at the respective manual explaining the details.

-## The plugin does not load on macOS
+# The plugin does not load on macOS
 On macOS an extra step is required to get the plugin to load correctly.

 More info can be found in
 - [this blogpost](https://www.osirisguitar.com/how-to-make-unsigned-vsts-work-in-macos-catalina/),
 - [this reddit thread](https://www.reddit.com/r/ableton/comments/g1dn3z/fixing_plugins_for_use_in_macos_catalina/) or
 - [this website](https://syntheway.com/fix-au-vst-vst3-macos.htm).

+# I have technical issues.
+Where can I get help?
+Please contact me via the official support email: 'darkpalacestudio@posteo.com'.

+Please include the following information in your mail (if appropriate).
+They tremendously help to solve the problem faster
+- Description of the problem
+- Screenshots
+- Operating System and DAW (including versions)
+- Name of the plugin and version (displayed in the footer bar of the plugin)
+- System specs
+- Report from dxdiag or similar